4 - My PhD

 Objectives

-My PhD thesis in clinical NLP focuses on the linguistic nature of clinical texts and how state-of-the-art methods can cope with them.
+My PhD thesis in clinical NLP focuses on the analysis of clinical texts and how state-of-the-art methods can cope with them.

 Relevant Publications

 We release the first fully accessible medical anamnesis interview corpus in German and compare LLM-generated synthetic responses with human-produced simulated responses to standardized anamnesis questions.
-We found that Mistral (124B)'s responses were rated more acceptable than human responses by LLM judges as well as human raters.
+We found that Gemma 3 (4B) produced the most similar responses to humans, and Mistral (124B)'s responses were rated more acceptable than human responses by LLM judges as well as human raters.